The UK SRS regulatory timeline, by actor

 | Carbon credits | Not directly applicable | Optional commentary | Required disclosure where used to meet net targets under paragraph 36(e) |

 The practical implication: an organisation in scope of all three regimes that builds three separate data infrastructures will be collecting the same meter readings, fuel invoices, and emission factors three times.
-An organisation that builds one integrated infrastructure and outputs three regime-specific reports will save significant cost and reduce reporting error.

 Where DESNZ has signalled rationalisation